bcgov/climgan/data_prep_analysis/README.txt

 3. Open "output_data_prep.qmd" and run this to create rasters from GAN outputs (.pt files).
 You will need to change the variable names throughout the files and make sure the filepaths are correct.

-4. Open "tps_debias.R" and run this to debias the GAN output according to weather stations.
+4. Open "tps_debias.qmd" and run this to debias the GAN output according to weather stations.
 You will need to change the variable names throughout the files and make sure the filepaths are correct.

 5. which file is for leaflet maps?